maarten-vda/MPD_genetics/utility/README.md

 - **Dependencies:** Ensure all required dependencies and permissions are met for each script.
 Some may require specific command-line tools or Python libraries.
 - **File Compatibility:** These scripts are designed for TSV and VCF files.
 Ensure your files are properly formatted before using them.
 - **Error Handling:** Use the `find_problem_rows.sh` script to verify your TSV files for formatting issues.

-Feel free to reach out if you encounter issues or have questions regarding these scripts.